 As public relations pros, we find it easy to communicate.
-Whether we’re speaking or writing, communicating is what we do best.
+Whether we’re speaking or writing, effective communication in public relations is what we do best.
 We know what to say and when to say it to our audiences … it isn’t a guessing game.
 Because before we speak or write, we listen.

 Listening is the often-overlooked but essential tenet of a smart and deliberate PR strategy.
 Informed through listening — via focus groups, surveys and other two-way communication — communicators effectively craft messages to best resonate and create impact.
 Reading the news, trends and social media conversations that constantly take place also is part of listening.
 By understanding the news and social media content an audience consumes, PR practitioners can better tailor the tone of messages, strategize on content and ensure appropriate timing for the delivery of communications.